 There are a handful of great things you can add to your crumble.
 Some, for example, are chopped nuts for the extra crunch; adding some porridge oats offers a softness but also creates a crunch after being baked into the oven.

-Some bakers love adding Marzipan for adding a fudgy but nutty crunch if you’re into bigger chunks.
+Some bakers love adding Marzipan to add a fudgy but nutty crunch if you’re into bigger chunks.

 But be careful of adding too much topping; otherwise, it becomes too fatty and you may lose that perfect balance with the fruit.